 Press Room • CVAD External Mentions & Events

-If you don't see your event on this page, send an email with the details to CVADMarketing@unt.edu to have it posted.
+If you don't see your current event on this page, please use the Share News portal to send in your information.
 From noteworthy exhibitions, performances and programming to faculty, staff and guest exhibitions, CVAD is always in the news; tell us about it!

 External Media Roundup & Announcements

 July 16, 2021: The New York Times quoted Jennifer Way, professor, Art History, in its July 16, 2021 article "Can a Yarn Store be a Place of Healing?," by Sejla Rizvic.
 Crafting has surged during the pandemic and experts believe there are benefits to up-close-and-personal crafting that an online quilting class just can’t replicate.
 Dr. Way has found "that the crafts themselves—the quilts, the scarves, the needlepoint pillows—tend to matter less than the soothing fabrication process that creates them."
 Crafting has a “haptic quality,” she explained, which, through touching and working with craft materials, connects to ideas of mindfulness and wellness.

 July 1, 2021: The International Sculpture Center, publisher of Sculpture magazine, announced the recipients of the 2021 Outstanding Student Achievement in Contemporary Sculpture Awards.
 From UNT, Stephen Abernathy, (2021, B.F.A., Studio Art: Sculpture) was one of only 11 recipients of the award from a pool of 198 nominees from 100 schools.
 Abernathy's sculpture is titled "XL (Xtended Life), 2021" and will be included in a group exhibition.
 Abernathy also will be given a one-year complimentary membership to the ISC and included in a feature article in the January/February 2022 issue of Sculpture magazine.